input-output-hk/plutus-pioneer-program/code/week01/README.md

 ![alt text](img/evaluate4.png "Plutus Playground")

 The last transaction is the "close" action.
 This one only has the script UTxO as input.
-Its outputs are the succesful bid of 4 Lovelace to the seller (Wallet 1) and the transfer of the NFT to the succesful bidder, Wallet 3.
+Its outputs are the successful bid of 4 Lovelace to the seller (Wallet 1) and the transfer of the NFT to the successful bidder, Wallet 3.

 ![alt text](img/evaluate5.png "Plutus Playground")